 We can’t all be Grady babies with a selection of Falcons onesies waiting before we even take our first breath.
-Many long-time Atlanta residents are transplants—from cities like NYC, D.C., Philadelphia—who, while leaving their cities behind, can’t quite quit their hometown NFL teams (which is an even sadder story for Browns fans, but we digress).
+There are Atlanta transplants—from cities like NYC, Chicago, and Philadelphia—who, while leaving their cities behind, can’t quite quit their hometown NFL teams (which is an even sadder story for Browns fans, but we digress).
 No matter who you cheer for on Sundays, it’s always more fun to watch with fellow fans.
 We’ve rounded up some of the best backers bars for those ATLiens who don’t really “rise up” on Sundays.

 For Carolina Panthers Fans

-Pull up to The Bucket Shop Cafe on game day, and you’ll see Carolina Panthers flags on either side of the street entrance, across the street from Lenox Mall.
+Pull up to The Bucket Shop Cafe on game day, and you’ll see Carolina Panthers flags on both sides of the street entrance, across the street from Lenox Mall.
 The back room typically houses Panthers fans and another Panthers flag just in case you missed the two out front.
 While some Buckhead spots might feel stuffy, The Bucket Shop Cafe is not one of them.
 It feels like an upbeat small-town tavern.
-Sandwiches, burgers, and appetizers make up the majority of the menu, which ranges from $5–$15—a bargain by Buckhead standards.
+Sandwiches, burgers, and appetizers make up the majority of the menu, which ranges from $5–$15 (a bargain by Buckhead standards).
 Regulars are obsessed with the fried Uptown Shrimp tossed in a sweet chili sauce, and we’d agree.
-So get those with a beer as you join a wide age range of fans to watch the Panthers in their quest for their first-ever Super Bowl win—doesn’t look like it’ll happen this year, but keep pounding, we guess.
+Get those with a beer as you join a wide age range of fans watching the Panthers in their quest for their first-ever Super Bowl win.

 For Buffalo Bills Fans